EnterpriseDB/docs/docs/how-tos/markdown-tips.md

 ---
 ```

 The `navTitle` is used for the left navigation so it can take up less space.
-It is also used in "cards".
+It's also used in cards.

 The `description` is used in cards as well.

-You can also use `navigation` to specify [file ordering](#0rdering_of_files).
+You can also use `navigation` to specify [file ordering](#ordering_of_files).

 ## Redirects

-The app is concerned with two different types of redirects that can be defined in frontmatter.
+The app is concerned with two different types of redirects that you can define in frontmatter.

-### Internal Redirects (within Docs 2.0)
+### Internal redirects (in Docs 2.0)

-_For specific examples of when to use redirects, see: [How to avoid breaking links when reorganizing, consolidating or deprecating content](docs/how-tos/avoid-breaking-links.md)._
+For specific examples of when to use redirects, see: [How to avoid breaking links when reorganizing, consolidating, or deprecating content](docs/how-tos/avoid-breaking-links.md).

 #### `redirects`

-The `redirects` frontmatter is to be used for redirects internal to Docs.
-For example, if you had a file `great_file.mdx` with this following frontmatter...
+Use `redirects` in front matter for redirects internal to Docs.
+For example, suppose you had a file `great_file.mdx` with this front matter:

 ```yaml
 redirects: